fbpx

 I also used to be a preschool teacher.

 And, I’ve been doing this for over 10 years.
 I guarantee your child will not be the worst behaved person I have ever photographed!
+And keep reading for stress-free family photo tips.

-Helpful Ideas and Tips
+Helpful Ideas and Tips for Stress-free Family Photos

-Choose Your Photo Session Location Wisely
+Also, A Note on Your Photo Session Location Wisely

 As I ALWAYS SAY, I LOVE LOVE LOVE in home family photography sessions.
 These are so great for helping with children and spouse behavior in many ways.
 Both kids and spouses are more comfortable in their own space, and can take breaks while I photograph other family members.
 (During breaks, partners can refill coffee/young kids can snuggle with a favorite stuffy/teens can check in with technology/etc.)